 Advantages Disadvantages No WebLogic-specific software need be loaded into the client machine registry.
-A few jCOM-specific tools must be copied from the WL_HOME\bin directory on the WebLogic Server machine Offers the benefits of the late binding model (see "Early Versus Late Binding" on page 2-5) and therefore provides the same flexibility in terms of changes made to the Java component.
+A few jCOM-specific tools must be copied from the WL HOME \bin directory on the WebLogic Server machine Offers the benefits of the late binding model (see Section 2.4.2, "Early Versus Late Binding") and therefore provides the same flexibility in terms of changes made to the Java component.
 Requires that the WebLogic Server location and port number be coded into the COM client, which means that if the server location is changed, this reference has to be regenerated and changed in the source code.

-Deprives your application of the advantages of early binding.
-(See "Early Versus Late Binding" on page 2-5)
+Advantages Disadvantages Deprives your application of the advantages of early binding.
+(See Section 2.4.2, "Early Versus Late Binding")